 Register for the resubmission window through your ETS® Performance Assessment online account by selecting the "Resubmit" link for this assessment on your "View All My Tests" page.

-Refer to Dates and Deadlines for resubmission deadlines.
+Refer to Dates and Deadlines for resubmission deadline dates and times.

 There is a fee of $75 per task associated with resubmission.